e-chenxu/Similar-Spotify-Playlists/README.md

-# Flask Python Website
+# Similar Spotify Playlists
-A website using Python and Flask.
+A website using Python, Flask and Spotify API.

 ## Description